 - Flash Seal repairs and strengthens the roof-to-chimney junction flashing area to keep out water.

-Quick-drying and effective, our chimney protection and leak-fighting solutions are gaining popularity from Seattle, Washington to Central Iowa, wherever the need arises.
-If your leaky chimney needs a repair, call our friendly staff and schedule a service call for a courteous Midtown Chimney Sweeps technician today!
+Quick-drying and effective, our chimney protection and leak-fighting solutions are the answer to any leaky chimney.
+If your leaky chimney needs a repair, call our friendly staff and schedule a service call for a Midtown Chimney Sweeps technician today!

 Proudly Serving These Colorado Cities